GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |function-rtti-program_for_each_module| replace:: Iterates through all modules of the `Program` object.

-.. |function-rtti-program_for_each_registered_module| replace:: Iterates through all registered modules of the daScript runtime.
+.. |function-rtti-program_for_each_registered_module| replace:: Iterates through all registered modules of the Daslang runtime.

 .. |function-rtti-rtti_builtin_structure_for_each_annotation| replace:: Iterates through each annotation for the `Structure` object.